cloudbees-days/cloudbees-field-workshops/labs/cloudbees-ci/content/module-2/hibernating.md

 Update the **Payload URL** by inserting `/hibernation/queue` in front of `/github-webhook/`.

 Scroll down and click on the **Update webhook** button.

-Please return to the [main page](../../README.md#workshop-labs) for other workshops and labs.